nanstey/open-invite/README.md

 - **Authentication**: Sign up/sign in with email and password
 - **Real-time Updates**: Live updates for events, comments, reactions, and notifications
 - **Database**: PostgreSQL with Row Level Security (RLS) policies
-- **Fallback Mode**: Automatically falls back to mock data if Supabase is not configured

 ### Notes

 - Local Supabase data persists in `supabase/.branches` directory
-- To disable Supabase and use mock data, set `VITE_USE_SUPABASE=false` in `.env.local` or remove the Supabase environment variables
-- The app requires authentication when Supabase is enabled
+- The app requires authentication to use